tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a server error status code between 500 and 599 (inclusive) is received.
 The client SHOULD NOT automatically retry if a client error status code between 400 and 499 (inclusive) is received.

 File metadata can affect how servers might act on the uploaded file.
 Clients can send Representation Metadata (see {{Section 8.3 of HTTP}}) in the Upload Transfer Procedure request that starts an upload.
 Servers MAY interpret this metadata or MAY ignore it.
-Clients MUST NOT send representation metadata in subsequent Upload Transfer Procedure requests and servers MUST ignore representation received in subsequent requests.
+Clients SHOULD NOT send representation metadata in subsequent Upload Transfer Procedure requests and servers SHOULD ignore representation received in subsequent requests.
 The `Content-Type` header can be used to indicate the MIME type of the file.
 The `Content-Disposition` header can be used to transmit a filename.
 If included, the parameters SHOULD be either `filename`, `filename*` or `boundary`.

 ## Feature Detection